Skip to main content

 32 GB

-If you need to stop and then start the Connector VM, then you should do so from your cloud provider's console or by using the standard procedures for on-premises management.
+If you need to, stop and start the Connector VM using your cloud provider's console or standard on-premises procedures.

 Connect to the Linux VM

-If you need to connect to the Linux VM that the Connector runs on, you can do so by using the connectivity options available from your cloud provider.
+If you need to connect to the Linux VM that the Connector runs on, use the connectivity options from your cloud provider.

 AWS

-When you created the Connector instance in AWS, you provided an AWS access key and secret key.
+When you create the Connector instance in AWS, provide an AWS access key and secret key.
 You can use this key pair to SSH to the instance.
-The user name for the EC2 Linux instance is ubuntu (for Connectors created prior to May 2023, the user name was ec2-user).
+Use the user name 'ubuntu' for the EC2 Linux instance.
+For Connectors created prior to May 2023, use the user name 'ec2-user'.

 Azure

-When you created the Connector VM in Azure, you specified a user name and chose to authenticate with a password or SSH public key.
+When you create the Connector VM in Azure, you specify a user name and choose to authenticate with a password or SSH public key.
 Use the authentication method that you chose to connect to the VM.

 Google Cloud